DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownBox/1 Configuration/displayValueFormatter.md

 Customizes text before it is displayed in the input field.

 ##### param(value): String | Array<any>
-One or more values from the [displayExpr](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/displayExpr.md '/Documentation/ApiReference/UI_Widgets/dxDropDownBox/Configuration/#displayExpr') that correspond(s) to the selected [widget values](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxDropDownBox/Configuration/#value').
+One or more values from the [displayExpr](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/displayExpr.md '/Documentation/ApiReference/UI_Widgets/dxDropDownBox/Configuration/#displayExpr') that correspond(s) to the selected UI component [values](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxDropDownBox/Configuration/#value').

 ##### return: String
 Text for the input field.